oubiwann/epub/README.txt

 Documentation
 -------------

-This library is documented with docutils, and all files can be found into "doc".
+This library is documented with Sphinx, and all files can be found into "docs".

-The documentation is readable online at http://epub.exirel.me
+The documentation for version 0.1.0 is readable online at http://epub.exirel.me and will be available for 0.2.0 version as soon as it will be pushed on pypi.

 Development and bug report
 --------------------------